What is Algonquin and Access Northeast?

 Massachusetts doesn’t need additional gas pipelines; we managed without them for the most extreme winter ever, 2014-2015, by planning properly for our winter energy needs, unlike the “Polar Vortex” winter of 2013-2014 for which the energy markets were manipulated to create a sense of scarcity.

-The Spectra pipeline will send gas to Canadian LNG terminals for export which will significantly raise the price of gas to international levels.
+The Enbridge pipeline will send gas to Canadian LNG terminals for export which will significantly raise the price of gas to international levels.

 Gas is a fossil fuel, contributing significantly to climate change; gas from the point of extraction to the point of use is as damaging to the atmosphere as coal.